Chainverse-Data/web3-knowledge-graph/README.md

-ETHERSCAN_API_KEY=[Your Etherscan API Key] ALCHEMY_API_KEY=[Your Alchemy API Key] ALLOW_OVERRIDE=1 [Set to 1 if you want to allow overiding saved data on S3, else remove or set to 0]
+ETHERSCAN_API_KEY=[Your Etherscan API Key] ALCHEMY_API_KEY=[Your Alchemy API Key] ALLOW_OVERRIDE=1 [Set to 1 if you want to allow overiding saved data on S3, else remove or set to 0] REINITIALIZE=1 [Set to 1 if you want to allow overiding saved data on S3, else remove or set to 0]
 ```

 ## The Scraper class